Aims & Scope

 In addition to publishing articles in these areas, the International Journal of Nuclear Security runs an annual competition for graduate students submitting articles about nuclear security; winners are published in the journal and, as funding allows, receive prize/scholarship money to support them in their studies.

-The journal also publishes book reviews, news about conferences, seminars, and other events relevant to nuclear security, as well as descriptions of new educational programs or courses in nuclear security.
+The journal also publishes news about conferences, seminars, and other events relevant to nuclear security, as well as descriptions of new educational programs or courses in nuclear security.
+IJNS hopes to publish book reviews in the future.